Casey White prison escape: Manhunt

 The manhunt was switched from statewide to nationwide.
 The Ford Edge used as the second getaway vehicle was found abandoned in Tennessee.
 The couple had switched to a blue 2006 Ford F-150 Pickup Truck heading north, checking in and out of several motels along the way.
 Vicky White was seen in surveillance videos with her dark-colored hair, which differed from how she normally wore her blond hair.
 Later, a dark-colored, long-haired wig was found along with the possessions found in the truck Casey crashed.

 The couple eventually arrived in Evansville, Indiana, where they rented a motel room.
-They reserved the room by paying a homeless man who was a convicted sex offender $100 to reserve the room for them.
+They reserved the room by paying a homeless man $100 to reserve the room for them.
 The man was unaware that the couple was on the run.
 They had paid for a 14-day stay at the motel room.

 Authorities offered rewards for information leading to their capture, and considered them armed and dangerous.
 Law enforcement personnel were advised to approach White with caution due to his history of violence.